-I have enough evidence to prove that I am not guilty: Vijay Mallya
+Vijay Mallya’s bail extended till December 4, he claims he has evidence to prove his innocence

 The next hearing in his extradition case has been scheduled for July 6.

-Absconding Indian businessman Vijay Mallya on Tuesday said he has enough evidence to prove his innocence in a loan default case of around Rs 9,000 crore, before appearing for his extradition hearing in the Westminster Magistrates’ court in London.
-The next hearing has been scheduled for July 6, reported NDTV.
+The Westminster Magistrates’ Court in London on Tuesday extended absconding Indian businessman Vijay Mallya’s bail and set the management hearing in the extradition case against him for July 6, The Hindu reported.
+Mallya said he has enough evidence to prove his innocence in a loan default case of around Rs 9,000 crore, before appearing for his extradition hearing.
+His extradition hearing will be held on December 4, 2017 provisionally, the court said.

 “I deny all allegations against me.
 I have not eluded the court, I have enough evidence to prove that I am not guilty,” Mallya said before entering the court.